ntrezowan/the-plain/_posts/2010-06-25-installing-otrs-on-centos.md

 #### E. Configure High Availability for PostgreSQL Database

-If you are using PostgreSQL as backend database, then follow below steps to configure high availability for the application;
+If you are using PostgreSQL as backend database, then follow below steps to configure high availability for OTRS;

 1. Assign hostname `otrs01` as primary node with IP address `192.168.1.1` to `eth0`.
-Assign hostname `otrs02` to secondary node with IP address `192.168.1.2` to `eth0`.
+Assign hostname `otrs02` as secondary node with IP address `192.168.1.2` to `eth0`.
 `192.168.1.100` will be used for Apache web server to integrate with HA.
 Download and install the `heartbeat` package;
 ```